SAP-samples/teched2025-IN162/README.md

 > [!IMPORTANT]
 > - _For a smooth experience, tenants have been preconfigured, and you already have all the roles and permissions needed to complete this exercise._
-> - _User ID and password information will be provided to you by the instructors._
+> - Refer to your session handout for participant numbers and password details.
+For any questions, reach out to your session moderations._
-> - _When you run through the exercise steps, you need to ensure that the technical IDs of the integration artifacts that you will create are unique.
-Hence, add a participant number to your integration artifacts.
-The instructors will assign the participant number to you._
+> - _When completing the exercise steps, ensure that the technical IDs of your integration artifacts are unique.
+To achieve this, append your assigned participant number to the names of the artifacts you create.
+Each participant has been given a unique number by the instructors._
 > - _Please adhere strictly to the instructions regarding the naming conventions for the artifacts you create.
 This will ensure successful completion of the tasks without conflicting with other participants._
-> - _Do not delete, change or undeploy any artifact in the tenant other than yours._
+> - _Do not delete, change or undeploy any artifact in the tenant._

 ## Pre-configured Setup
 Chapters in this section provide pre-configured setups to support learning, without being part of the hands-on exercises: